|

 Click here for the site directory. |

-| Click here to email us. |
+Please consider linking to this site! | Click here to email us. |

 Pears come in two distinct sorts: so-called "European" pears, the familiar sort, and "Asian" pears; the latter are more of a crunchy texture, much like apples.
 Individual tastes vary, but here we will consider only European pears.

-(The European pear's viability in North America was drastically threatened by fireblight; only the discovery that Asian pear are fire-blight resistant and could be crossed with the European pear saved the classic fruit for us.)
+(The European pear’s viability in North America was drastically threatened by fireblight; only the discovery that Asian pears are fire-blight resistant and could be crossed with the European pear saved the classic fruit for us.)

 With pears, another tricky difficulty is the way they ripen: from the inside out, unlike most fruit.
 The consequence of that is that a pear that reaches apparent ripeness while on the tree is almost certainly already well over-ripe at the core, producing an edible but most unappetizing-looking brown core.
 The standard approach is to pick pears under-ripe, keep them till needed, then quick-ripen them (which still takes a day or three) prior to use.
 Some cultivars are a little more forgiving than others about exactly when they are picked, which can be handy.

-As with other tree fruit, one's choice of rootstock is important, especially where--as here--it can get pretty cold in the winter (it usually doesn't, but, as noted above, fruit trees are a long-term investment and it only takes once).
-Most dwarfing rootstocks grafted to pears in colder regions carry an "OH X F" ("Old Home X Farmingdale") designation followed by a number.
-The type OH x F 333, a semi-dwarf rootstock, is quite hardy; mature trees on it will vary in size depending on site, scion variety, and cultural practices, but will typically be in the 12- to 15-foot range.
+As with other tree fruit, one’s choice of rootstock is important, especially where—as here—it can get pretty cold in the winter (it usually doesn’t, but, as noted above, fruit trees are a long-term investment and it only takes once).

 The cultivation of pears is very similar to that of apples (see which).
 There are also some useful links in the list farther below.